apple/apple-llvm-infrastructure-tools/docs/index.rst

 ===========

 Are you an engineer working on llvm-project?
-These guides are there to let you know how to use `git apple-llvm` to help your work on the llvm-project monorepo!
+These guides are there to let you know how to use `git apple-llvm` to help your work on the llvm-project!

 .. toctree::
    :maxdepth: 2

+   WorkingOnLLVM
    Getting started with git apple-llvm <git-apple-llvm>
-   WorkingOnLLVM
    RebasingFromSplitToMonorepo

 Tools Documentation